httpland/http-content-minify/README.md

 Middleware will effect following:

 - HTTP Body
-- HTTP Headers
-  - `Content-Length`

 ## Conditions

-For safety, middleware is executed only if the following conditions are met
+For safety, middleware is executed only if the following conditions are met:

 - The body text is readable
-- The `Content-type` header is present
-- The `Content-Encoding` header is **not present**
+- The `Content-Type` header exists
 - Media type matches the manifest

-Note that if the body is already compressed, it does nothing.

-In addition to changes to the body text due to minimization, the following effects are also present
+- The `Content-Encoding` header **does not exist**

-- The `Content-Length` header, if present, is set to a recalculated value.
+- The `Content-Length` header **does not exist**
+- The `ETag` header **does not exist**

+Note that middleware will not execute if there are already headers that would be affected by changes to the body.

 ## License